hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 substack: true
 ---

+> Deep learning has transformed MRI image reconstruction by alleviating the inherent trade-off among field strength, signal-to-noise ratio (SNR), spatial resolution, and scan time.
+With deep learning-based MRI reconstruction (MRI-DLR), it is now possible to achieve higher SNR and spatial resolution without increasing scan time, and in some cases, with even shorter scan times.
+This advancement has significant implications for clinical practice, enabling improved image quality and patient throughput.

 <figure>
   <img src="/assets/proj/canon_1_dlr/pic1.png" alt="MRI Deep Learning Reconstruction" style="max-width: 100%; height: auto;">
   <figcaption style="font-size: 0.85em; font-style: italic; text-align: right;">Source: <a href="https://us.medical.canon/products/magnetic-resonance/aice/">Canon Medical Systems USA</a></figcaption>
 </figure>

 I developed the company’s first end-to-end pipeline for executing and analyzing a randomized, blinded human-observer (radiologist) study to clinically validate an MRI deep learning-based denoising reconstruction (MRI-DLR) in 2019.
 This pipeline has since been used within Canon Medical Systems for the clinical validation of new technologies.
 In addition, I contributed to the technical review, bench testing, and broader validation of the technology.
-My contribution supported Canon in securing FDA 510(k) clearance on March 9, 2020, resulting in the world’s first fully integrated MRI-DLR technology introduced by a major medical imaging vendor (Canon, Fujifilm, GE, Philips, Siemens, United Imaging).
+My contribution supported Canon in securing FDA 510(k) clearance on March 9, 2020, resulting in the world’s first fully integrated deep learning-based MRI reconstruction technology introduced by a major medical imaging vendor (Canon, Fujifilm, GE, Philips, Siemens, United Imaging).

 It is gratifying to see the technology I helped validate now being used clinically across Canon MRI systems worldwide.